Erfaan-Rostami/Deep-Learning/README.md

  _______________________________________________________________________________________________________
  - another useful LINK:
  http://deeplearning.cs.cmu.edu/
- -  the page "<a href="https://distill.pub/2017/momentum/" >Why Momentum Really Works</a>" is a popular story about momentum.
+ -  the page "<a href="https://distill.pub/2017/momentum/" >Why Momentum Really Works</a>" is a popular story about momentum by <a href="http://gabgoh.github.io/"> Gabriel Goh.